 How to Cut Hydrangeas

 Some people have quite the hydrangea obsession, but it is only a mild one for me.
-My friend Penny McHenry organized the American Hydrangea Society in Atlanta, Georgia, which continues on in legacy to her memory.
+My friend Penny McHenry organized the American Hydrangea Society in Atlanta, which continues on as her legacy and in her memory.

 Susanne Hudson has created an annual hydrangea tour and festival that has become a major event in Douglasville, Georgia.